DanielTakeshi/svg/README.md

 earlier results, we can train fabric prediction.
 For evaluation, we shouldn't use 30 (our trajectories are only of length 15) so maybe use 10?
 DCGAN is probably more desirable than VGG here.
-For most other hyperparameters, I'm sticking to those used in SM-MNIST.
-Here is 1500 "epochs" (niter) of training:
+For most other hyperparameters, I'm sticking to those used in SM-MNIST, however we have to adjust epoch size and the iterations.
+We probably want larger epoch sizes to cut down on disk space that gets added.

 ```
 python train_svg_lp.py  --dataset fabric-random  --g_dim 128  --z_dim 10  --beta 0.0001 \
     --n_past 3  --n_future 7  --n_eval 10  --channels 4  --image_width 56 \
     --data_root /data/svg/fabric-random  --log_dir /data/svg/logs/ \
-    --epoch_size 100  --niter 1500  --action_cond
+    --epoch_size 200  --niter 800  --action_cond
 ```

-Without `--action_cond`, the model can still generate some predictions, but actions should hopefully make them sharper.
-Also consider using the newer dataset which has a smaller horizon of 10, though we can still do 3 context and 7 future (but cannot do more than that, obviously):
+Without `--action_cond`, the model can still generate some predictions, but actions should make them sharper.
+Also test the newer dataset which has an episode length of 10.
+For this we're defaulting to 2 context and 5 future:

 ```
-python train_svg_lp.py --dataset fabric-random --g_dim 128 --z_dim 10 --beta 0.0001 \
+python train_svg_lp.py  --dataset fabric-01_2021  --g_dim 128  --z_dim 10  --beta 0.0001 \
-    --n_past 3  --n_future 7  --n_eval 10  --channels 4  --image_width 56 \
+    --n_past 2  --n_future 5  --n_eval 10  --channels 4  --image_width 56 \
     --data_root /data/svg/fabric-01_2021  --log_dir /data/svg/logs/ \
-    --epoch_size 100  --niter 1500  --action_cond
+    --epoch_size 200  --niter 800  --action_cond
 ```

-To plot results for MSE and KL Divergence losses, use:
+To plot results for MSE and KL Divergence losses, run something like:

 ```
 python plot_svg.py --path /data/svg/logs/fabric-random/